After a controversial raid on a West Texas smoke shop, nothing is hazier than the truth.

 Arielle and Ilana Lipsen are set for trials on their federal charges later this fall as well.
 And though Ilana Lipsen isn’t facing any drug charges based on the raid in May, agents collected more than 100 samples from the Purple Zone, which Rico says are still out at the lab.
 It’s possible that even more charges could be coming Lipsen’s way.

 Lipsen is leaving the Purple Zone, at last, but says she’ll hire someone else to keep it open, pipes, oils, hookahs, kratom and all.
 She’s signed a lease for a new shop in Houston to focus on the e-cigarette business.
 Folks have been trying to run her out of town almost since she arrived, Lipsen says, and now they’ll finally get their wish.
-She may go to Houston or she may go to prison, but one way or another Lipsen is getting out of Alpine.If you like what you just read, click HERE to donate now.
+She may go to Houston or she may go to prison, but one way or another Lipsen is getting out of Alpine.To support journalism like this, donate to the Texas Observer.

 Correction: This story has been corrected from an earlier version to note purple and gold are Alpine High School’s colors, not Sul Ross State University’s, and to correct Branson’s account of the raid—that a DEA agent threatened him, not Arielle, with his gun.